-When Load Macro menu is selected, a new window appears that allows the user to load a macro previously defined and saved in any of the groups created.
+When MACRO menu is selected, a new window appears that allows the user to load a macro previously defined and saved.
 Individual groups can be created for each user using the same name, or a common group for all users.
-Save Macro, allows you to save macros, and Delete Macro, allows you to remove existing macros.
+LOAD MACRO allows the user to load a macro.
+SAVE MACRO, allows you to save macros, and DELETE MACRO, allows you to remove existing macros.

 This concept is the same for output settings.
-The macro saves all defined restrictions on Search criteria and Output settings.
+The macro saves all defined restrictions on easily recognize the content.